Dalas121/Heir_2_The_Throne/README.md

 - expect the player to have Delfador in this scenario.
 Balance accordingly.
 	- if $bm_turns==1, foreshadow Delfador's impending departure

-[IN PROGRESS] S05: Bay of Pearls (Anekron) - scenario number is used by Carcyn
+[IN PROGRESS] S05: Bay of Pearls (Anekron)
+- scenario number is used by Carcyn; if s05 is completed, Carcyn expects the player to have merfolk recruits
 - 1-to-2-skull difficulty.
 Rewards: Merfolk Brawler, Merfolk Fighter, Merfolk Hunter, Merfolk Initiate, (TO CHANGE: No carryover) (TO CHANGE: balance; expect Delfador)
 - fight orcs and free merfolk.
 - remember to include the sea orc event, and use the new image/portrait once that PR finishes